 Jermain Defoe rejoined the Cherries ahead of the 2017/18 season and soon scored his first goal for the club in 16 years by netting the winner against Brighton.

-A natural goal-scorer, Defoe began his professional career at West Ham United, making his senior debut aged 18 in 2000.
-He was a popular figure at Upton Park, appearing over 100 times in a Hammers shirt.
+A natural goalscorer, Defoe began his professional career at West Ham United, making his senior debut aged 18 in 2000.
+He was a popular figure at Upton Park, appearing more than 100 times in a Hammers shirt.